apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Search for suspect underway after shooting leaves 2 Orlando officers in critical condition**
+**Cavs PG Ricky Rubio to pause career, focus on mental health - ESPN**

-You can read more about it [here](https://www.cnn.com/2023/08/05/us/orlando-police-officers-shot/index.html).
+You can read more about it [here](https://www.espn.com/nba/story/_/id/38138955/cavs-pg-ricky-rubio-pause-career-focus-mental-health).

 ## Requirements
 - Python 3.8